Diesel Mechanics Technology

 What Diesel Mechanics Technology Majors Need to Know

-People with careers related to diesel mechanics technology/technician were asked what knowledge areas, skills, and abilities were important for their jobs.
+O*NET surveyed people in occupations related to diesel mechanics technology/technician and asked them what knowledge areas, skills, and abilities were important for their jobs.
 The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Diesel Mechanics Technology/Technician Majors